washoya-zambilly/JALAYN/README.md

 🌊 About the Name

-The name comes from the Sanskrit word Jala which means water and Yana which means vehicle, meaning “watercraft”, combined with “layn”, inspired by the word “line” — an essential element in ship design.
+The name comes from the Sanskrit word Jalayana, meaning “watercraft”, combined with “layn”, inspired by the word “line” — an essential element in ship design.